julianlam/feps/fep/fe34/fep-fe34.md

 1. Return the triple `(uri-scheme, uri-host, uri-port)`.

 Origins are the same if they have identical schemes, hosts, and ports.

-## Assumptions

-Origin-based security model is supposed to be used when object identifiers are HTTP(S) URIs and actors are managed by servers.
-The model can also be used with other kinds of identifiers, but that is not covered in this document.

 ## Authentication